nais/doc/tenants/nav/operate/naisdevice/how-to/install-kolide.md

 3. Install the package created by Kolide in your chat with the app (named `xkxp-*-kolide-launcher.{pkg,msi,deb}`).
     - There is _no_ success feedback given by Kolide in Slack.
     - No error message means that the installation was successful.
+4. Click the `next` button when you are finished installing Kolide.
-4. Allow a couple of minutes to let Kolide check the state of your device, but if you're stuck at "Waiting for your device to connect" just go to the next step.
+5. Allow a couple of minutes to let Kolide check the state of your device, but if you're stuck at "Waiting for your device to connect" just go to the next step.
-5. Check your devices status:
+6. Check your devices status:
     1. Paste the following command (in any message input field) in Slack:
        ```
        /msg @Kolide status
        ```
-6. If Kolide reports any issues, follow the instructions on how to remediate them.
+7. If Kolide reports any issues, follow the instructions on how to remediate them.
 If a remediation required by Kolide makes you feel unsafe - feel free to ask in [#naisdevice Slack channel](https://nav-it.slack.com/archives/C013XV66XHB).
 (TODO)

 !!! warning